Human Resources Job Descriptions Human Resources Degrees Human Resource Management Jobs

 You jot down some information you find about jobs in Alaska as you find yourself shivering at the thought.
 So you decide to check Hawaii instead.
 Maybe they have some government jobs there in human resources.

-One of your classmates for college calls and you shut down your laptop to go out for a bite to eat.
-You stop at McDonald’s and see they have a help wanted sign posted.
 You and your friend joke about working there and telling customers you have your certification as a human resources director and you ask if they would like fries with that.
 Then you see a vision of those stacked up bills at home and decide to ask about the job.
-The first thing you ask is what does it pay per hr.
-You decide that twenty five cents more than minimum wage is better than nothing.
-You put in your application and hope you get the job.

 The next day you get called in for an interview and the manager likes you.
 Even though you are over qualified he feels your degree in human resources would be an asset.
-He hires you on the spot, but takes the time to tell you about SHRM (Society for Human Resources Management) that is a goldmine of job listings in your field of expertise.
-Things are finally looking up.
-You have a job that will hold you over and the key to finding the job in your preferred profession.

 [READ FULL ARTICLE]